 Nutella Ooze Cakes

 These are silly good.
-Invite your best 3 friends and give them each a spoon.
+Invite your three best friends and give them each a spoon.
 Prepare to swoon.

 What you will need: